rasika2012/openchoreo/docs/quick-start-guide.md

 ## Quick Start Guide

-Setting up Open Source Choreo in a Kubernetes cluster involves multiple steps and tools.
-This guide provides a fast and simple way to install a fully functional Open Source Choreo instance on your local machine with minimal prerequisites and effort by using a pre-configured dev container.
+Setting up OpenChoreo in a Kubernetes cluster involves multiple steps and tools.
+This guide provides a fast and simple way to install a fully functional OpenChoreo instance on your local machine with minimal prerequisites and effort by using a pre-configured dev container.
-This dev container has all the necessary tools installed for setting up Open Source Choreo and is ready to be used.
+This dev container has all the necessary tools installed for setting up OpenChoreo and is ready to be used.
 Once the installation is complete, you can explore the underlying setup to understand how it works.
 When you're done, you can fully clean up the setup, leaving your machine clutter-free.

 #### Prerequisites